TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 While it's hard to come up with a magic number for everyone since everyone's different, my weight training routines usually have 10-20 _hard sets_ per muscle group per week of any number of reps I'm comfortable with: the sets just have to feel difficult.
 That's it.

-I go by feel, and optimize for **progressive overload**: I try to do a little more each time.
-That is, I increase at least 1 of 3 fundamental variables to strength training over time.
+I go by feel, and optimize for **progressive overload**: I try to do a little more each time, so that my body gets enough physical stress that it adapts and gets stronger.
+Concretely, I increase at least 1 of 3 fundamental variables to strength training over time.
 These variables are:

 - **Intensity:** how heavy the weight is.
 - **Volume:** how many times I lift it (reps/sets).